Understanding 1/12 as a Decimal: A complete walkthrough

 Method 2: Converting to a Decimal Using Equivalent Fractions

-While long division is the most direct approach, we can also leverage the concept of equivalent fractions to simplify the conversion.
+While long division is the most direct approach, we can also use the concept of equivalent fractions to simplify the conversion.
 This method might be more intuitive for some.
 The goal is to find an equivalent fraction with a denominator that is a power of 10 (10, 100, 1000, etc.).
 Unfortunately, this is not directly possible with 12.
-However, we can still use prime factorization to gain a better understanding of the resulting decimal.
+Still, we can still use prime factorization to gain a better understanding of the resulting decimal.

 -